khushi-gupta-216/Simon-Says/README.md

-# Tic-Tac-Toe
+#Simon says
-This is a Tic-Tac-Toe game .
+This is a Simon says game .
 Using the HTML , CSS and  JAVASCRIPT .